Microalbuminuria ICD-10-CM Codes

 • Microalbuminuria involves slightly elevated albumin levels in urine, often indicating early kidney dysfunction, especially in conditions like diabetes.

 • Albumin is a blood protein.
 Healthy kidneys filter blood and remove waste, allowing only a small amount of protein to pass into urine.
-Kidney damage can lead to increased protein passing into urine.
+Kidney damage can lead to increased protein passing into the urine.

 • Terms like albuminuria or proteinuria refer to elevated albumin or protein in urine.
 Microalbuminuria indicates a relatively small increase.